Hello hockey fan,

 Former NHL Goaltender Allan Bester agrees on becoming involved with the film.
 The former Toronto Maple Leaf and fan favourite happens to be the idol of The Hockey Film's very own filmmaker, Christopher Aylward.
 The crew will travel down to Florida to film Bester's segment.

 The Hockey Film announces inclusion of the War Pigs, a highly-competitive local ball hockey team from Niagara, within the film.
 The film follows the team through various large-scale ball hockey tournaments, featuring player interviews along the way.

 The Hockey Film announces the addition of New Zealand's Backyard Hockey League (BHL) within the film.
 Also included in the announcement, is the additional inclusion of the West Auckland Admirals of the New Zealand Ice Hockey League (NZIHL).

-The Hockey Film announces that it will head out to Haliburton, Ontario, as it will feature the Canadian Pond Hockey Championships.
-The second pond hockey event added to the film, showcases another large venue of hockey players and fans alike.
+The Hockey Film announces that it will head out to Haliburton, Ontario, as it will feature the Canadian National Pond Hockey Championships.
+The segment showcases a large outdoor venue of hockey players and fans alike.

 Due in large part to a warm 2016/17 winter, The Hockey Film delays principal photography (outdoor) to the following winter.
 It continues secondary & b-roll shooting for the films' spring/summer/fall segments.

 The Hockey Film is granted permission to include a segment featuring the Walter Gretzky Street Hockey Tournament.
 The filmmaker interviews the folks who run the tournament, the Ontario Lung Association, along with the hosts of the event, Ball Hockey International (BHI).
 A surprise guest is also interviewed for the film.